Dialpad vs. RingCentral

 What is the core difference between Dialpad, RingCentral, and ZoomInfo?

-Dialpad and RingCentral are both AI-powered business communications platforms that provide voice calling, video meetings, messaging, and contact center capabilities.
+Dialpad and RingCentral are both AI-enabled business communications platforms that provide voice calling, video meetings, messaging, and contact center capabilities.
 Dialpad emphasizes its AI-native architecture with a proprietary language model trained on over seven billion minutes of business conversations.
-RingCentral emphasizes enterprise scale, reliability, and breadth of features.
+RingCentral emphasizes enterprise scale, reliability, and the broadest feature portfolio in the UCaaS market.

-ZoomInfo is an AI GTM platform that complements both, providing verified prospect data, buyer intent signals, and AI-powered account prioritization so teams know which accounts to engage and why.
+ZoomInfo is an all-in-one AI GTM Platform that complements both, providing verified prospect data, buyer intent signals, and account prioritization so GTM teams know which accounts to engage and why before the first call is made.

 Which platform has better AI capabilities?

 Each platform applies AI differently.
 Dialpad's DialpadGPT provides real-time transcription, live agent coaching, sentiment analysis, and AI CSAT scoring natively across all plans with no extra charges.
-RingCentral includes a Personal AI Assistant at no additional cost for meeting summaries, transcriptions, and message drafting, and has invested in AI Receptionist and AI Quality Management.
+RingCentral includes a Personal AI Assistant at no additional cost for meeting summaries, transcriptions, and message drafting, and has built AI Receptionist and AI Quality Management capabilities for enterprise contact centers.

-ZoomInfo's GTM Context Graph uses AI to process 1.5 billion data points daily, identifying which accounts are in-market and why deals move or stall.
-The three aren't competing; they apply AI to different stages of the sales and service process.
+ZoomInfo's GTM Context Graph uses AI to process 1.5 billion data points daily, identifying which accounts are in-market, why deals move or stall, and what outreach is most likely to convert based on patterns across your entire deal history.
+The three apply AI to different stages of the sales and service process and are not direct substitutes for one another.

 Is Dialpad or RingCentral better for a contact center?

-Both offer capable AI-powered contact centers.
-Dialpad Support is stronger in real-time AI coaching and autonomous AI agents with a no-code builder.
+Both offer capable AI-enabled contact center solutions.
+Dialpad Support is stronger for real-time AI coaching and autonomous AI agents with a no-code builder.
 A Forrester study documented a 20% reduction in average handle time and over $13 million in financial benefit over three years for Dialpad contact center customers.

-RingCX offers broader omnichannel coverage with 20+ digital channels, outbound dialing modes (progressive and predictive), and AI Quality Management that scores 100% of interactions.
-RingCentral is the stronger choice for large, multi-channel contact centers; Dialpad is the stronger choice for teams prioritizing real-time AI assistance.
+RingCX offers broader omnichannel coverage with 20+ digital channels, outbound dialing modes including progressive and predictive, and AI Quality Management that scores 100% of interactions automatically.
+RingCentral is the stronger choice for large, multi-channel contact centers; Dialpad is the stronger choice for teams prioritizing real-time AI assistance and faster deployment.

 How does ZoomInfo work with Dialpad or RingCentral?